 - 16_07_Bicycle_Layer - Make a display with two maps at different scales.

 - 16_08_KML_Great_Lakes_waves - Find another KML layer that displays a raster image under KML depot in the menu on the right.

 - 16_09_Kremer_Collection Michael Sweerts - Examine how paintings from an art collection are displayed using a tiled mapping service .
 Use a Google's Image Search Engine to find another another painting by a famous artist.
 Set the Search Tools to find images larger than 4 MP.
 Save the image locally.
 Open MapTiler and choose the "Raster Tiles Not georeferenced images" option and select the image by 'dragging-and-dropping' the raster file.
 Choose "Render" and save the output to a new folder.
 Put the folder in your code16 folder and make a link to a leaflet.html file like this to display the tiles.

 - 16_10_Tiling a map - Tile a map from the "Images for MapTiler" folder using the MapTiler program.
 Select "Standard Tiles," then "Drop the raster file," choose Bounding Box and estimate the 'West, South, East, North' coordinates.
 Create a new folder for the tiles.
 Link to the "googlemaps.html" file that is created by MapTiler.
 This file must remain in the same folder with all of the tiles.

-- 16_11a_Displaying a DRG - A digital raster graphic (DRG) is a digital image resulting from scanning a paper USGS topographic map.
+- 16_11a_Displaying a DRG - A digital raster graphic (DRG) is a large digital image resulting from scanning a USGS topographic map.
 DRGs created by USGS are typically scanned at 250 dpi and saved as a TIFF.
 The advantage of TIFF is that the header of the file can incorporate latitude and longitude to locate the file.
 Find a DRG of another area and use MapTiler to tile the image.
 DRG files include locational information so you do not need to specify the corner coordinates.
 Select "Standard Tiles," then "Drop the raster file."
 Make a link to the "googlemaps.html" file in the folder of files created by MapTiler.